rickfurt/postcode-search/readme.md

 ```shell
 npm run dev
 ```
-This command allows the user to run server and client in one script only.
+This command allows the user to run the server and client in one script only.

-althought the same result can be expected running
+although the same result can be expected running

 (Terminal 1)
 ```shell